Netnod IX Copenhagen

 Netnod IXs are layer 2 services built on Gigabit Ethernet (GE) technology.

-At Netnod IX Copenhagen we offer single or dual (fully redundant) connections at: 1GE, 10GE, and 100GE.
+Netnod IX Copenhagen provides single or dual (fully redundant) connections at: 1GE, 10GE, 100GE, and 400GE.

-Netnod IX Copenhagen also provides a range of Optical IX services to optimise point-to-point interconnections between data centres and other networks.
-These connections offer point-to-point transport at 10GE or 100GE between Netnod on-net locations across the physical layer (L1).
+Netnod IX Copenhagen provides a Metro Access service to optimise point-to-point interconnections between data centres and other networks in Copenhagen/Malmo.
+Metro Access offers point-to-point transport at 10GE or 100GE and can be provisioned quickly. .

-More information about these Optical IX services is available here.
+More information about Netnod’s Transport Service is available here